Weekly Goal Review Process: 25-Minute Reset

 The week that vanished without a trace

-A weekly goal review process is a structured recurring practice, typically lasting 20-30 minutes, in which a person reflects on the past week’s goal progress, identifies obstacles, and plans specific actions for the coming week.
-Unlike daily task reviews that focus on immediate to-dos, a weekly goal review connects daily actions to longer-term objectives and provides regular course correction.
+A weekly goal review process is a structured recurring practice, typically lasting 20 to 30 minutes, in which a person reflects on the past week’s goal progress, identifies obstacles, and plans specific actions for the coming week.
+Unlike daily task reviews that clear the next 24 hours of to-dos, a weekly goal review connects daily actions to longer-term objectives and builds in regular course correction.

 What you will learn